KennyHarrer/NodeJS-HTTPS-Express-Linux-Tutorial/README.md

 3. Run your Node.js server with the updated configuration to ensure it uses the SSL certificates.

+4. You can use [PM2](https://www.npmjs.com/package/pm2) to automatically start/restart your application.

 ---

 By following these steps, you should have a Node.js server running on Arch Linux with SSL encryption using Certbot.